m3liora/Reverse/HelloRE/README.md

 ```
 And <span style="color:red">*puVar2*</span> is user's input's XOR with 0x42424242.

-* The following code shows that we will XOR each byte of user's input with 0x42424242 at a time.
+* The following code shows that we will check at byte of the user's input and the string given by the program at the frist place.
+If one pair doesn't matched, it jump to the bad message!
 ```
   do {
     puVar5 = puVar2;